owncloud-archive/mozilla_sync/INSTALL.md

 ### Sync installation on desktop Firefox

+To init the sync of bookmarks, etc. you have to create an account with a desktop installation of Firefox.
+If you want to sync other devices (e.q. smart phones) do the following installation steps and than pair your device.

 1. Start the sync configuration process

     via the *settings* > *Sync* > *Set Up Firefox Sync*<br/>